CoursesNotes/The-Complete-Javascript-Course/README.md

                 //  The test is looking for all the files and check if they end in js
                 test: /\.js$/,
                 //excludes anything that is a node modules folder
-                // if wqe wouldn't do that, than Babel would apply to all of the thousands Javascript files inside node
+                // if we wouldn't do that, than Babel would apply to all of the thousands
+                //    Javascript files inside node
                 exclude: /node_modules/,
                 use: {
                     loader: 'babel-loader'